jfabernathy/MQTT-humidity-and-temperature/IOTStack-instructions.md

 -   you get to portainer from your RPI4 localhost:9000

 - From other PC on local network change localhost to IP address of RPI4
 - Within the docker containers the IPs are aliased, so for example, in nodered you use the IP address **mosquitto:1883**.
-That&#39;s what you see in the MQTT flow node for nodered.
+That's what you see in the MQTT flow node for nodered.
 - To run console commands for a container you need to run:

 `docker exec -it \&lt;containername\&gt; bash`